-• Ensure that the number of new band definitions does not exhaust the range of possible band numbers.
+• Ensure that the number of new band definitions does not exhaust the range of possible band numbers: There are 1024 NR band numbers, so this is not anticipated to be an issue.
+New band numbers would only be needed for countries like the US and Canada which only certify devices to operate in part of a band where regulations exist at the time of device regulatory certification.

-• Manage the additional procedural work due to the need to approve a new WID for the introduction of a new band introduction.
+• Manage the additional procedural work due to the need to approve a new WID for the introduction of a new band introduction: New bands are added regularly, and the procedural work for adding a new band number should be simpler because there are no new RF or performance requirements required.